feldpost/spectabular/README.md

 _Spectabular_ provides a helper method which turns ActiveModel resources into tabular displays.
 It provides some minimal customization options.

+## Compatibility

+_Spectabular_ 2 is only compatible with Rails 3.0 and above.
+It has been tested on Rails 3.1 and 3.2.

+If you are using Rails 2, please use _Spectabular_ 1 (*Rails-2* branch).

 ## Installation